 Known as Business Development Representatives and Sales Development Representatives, respectively, BDRs and SDRs have a special role in business that allows them to be integral parts of the inbound and outbound prospecting and sales process.
 Along with your account executives and sales managers, these people are a critical part of the team for any company that needs a solid sales group.

-Some companies may combine these two roles into one job, but the exact function of each is a little different, which is why they’re listed as separate roles.
+Some companies may combine these two roles into one job, while others may outsource the roles, but the exact function of each is a little different, which is why they’re listed as separate roles.
 Once a company is large enough, it’s essential to separate these roles because one person will not be able to manage it all.
 So, what are each of these roles and what do they do for your sales team?
 Let’s take a look.

 The BDR is a role that is designed to help with lead generation, typically on an outbound basis.
 They identify potential opportunities and brainstorm ideas for new leads and prospecting.
 They also build relationships and turn cold leads to warm ones, using various methods of outbound marketing.

 Business development representatives can generate leads from search engines, social media, cold calling and emailing, networking, and so much more.
 The options are only as limited as the creativity of your BDR(s).